 1.4 Study of existing solution on the market

-In this section, I will showcase the different solutions available on the market.
-The main purpose of this section is to find the strong features and drawbacks of these solution so that the development of my project is oriented into making it the best available option for its target users.
+In this section, I will discuss the different solutions available on the market.
+The main purpose of this section is to find the strong features and drawbacks of these solutions so that the development of my project is oriented toward making it the best available option for its target users.